 Hydrangea makes a wonderful color splash during summer and autumn.
 They like moist soils and partial shade.
 Some of the common varieties Hydrangea Macrophylla, are rather popular.

 The blue variety thrives in acid soils.
-Hydrangea m. mariessii with large flat heads turns colors depending on the acidity of the soil.
+Hydrangea m.
+Mariessii with large flat heads turns colors depending on the acidity of the soil.
 On slightly chalky or alkaline soils can turn more pink and red.
 Most varieties change color except white.
-By adding alum (aluminum sulphate) in early spring you can help them change color to blue.
+By adding alum (aluminum sulfate) in early spring you can help them change color to blue.
 Most of the varieties grow between 3 to 5 ft. in height.

 In fact, many times people buy them as cut flowers they definitely add a lot of cheer to any room and just a few branches of Hydrangea can make a beautiful arrangement.
-It is also used in larger flower arrangement as an accent piece.
-The large balls of flowers come in various shades of pink, purple and blue and white.
-They also have beautiful green leaves oval shaped which accentuates the flowers and crates a beautiful shrub even when there no flowers.
+It is also used in larger flower arrangements as an accent piece.
+The large balls of flowers come in various shades of pink, purple, and blue and white.
+They also have beautiful green leaves oval-shaped which accentuates the flowers and creates a beautiful shrub even when there no flowers.